RedPointGlobal/redpoint-rpi/docs/redpoint-ai.md

 **Chat model.** Redpoint AI works with the current GPT‑5.x chat models.
 Model names, versions, deployment types, and regional availability change over time, so deploy a model that is generally available **in your Azure region**.
 Check Azure's lists before deploying:

-- [Foundry Models sold by Azure](https://learn.microsoft.com/azure/foundry/foundry-models/concepts/models-sold-directly-by-azure) — the supported models and their version strings.
+- [Foundry Models sold by Azure](https://learn.microsoft.com/azure/foundry/foundry-models/concepts/models-sold-directly-by-azure) - the supported models and their version strings.
-- [Region availability for Foundry Models sold by Azure](https://learn.microsoft.com/azure/foundry/foundry-models/concepts/models-sold-directly-by-azure-region-availability) — which models and deployment types are offered in each region.
+- [Region availability for Foundry Models sold by Azure](https://learn.microsoft.com/azure/foundry/foundry-models/concepts/models-sold-directly-by-azure-region-availability) - which models and deployment types are offered in each region.

 Redpoint validates Redpoint AI against the following Azure OpenAI chat deployment.
-Treat it as a tested reference, not a hard requirement — match it where your region allows, or substitute a comparable GA GPT‑5.x model from the lists above.
+Treat it as a tested reference, not a hard requirement: match it where your region allows, or substitute a comparable GA GPT‑5.x model from the lists above.

 | Setting | Tested value |
 |:--------|:-------------|